 You may download a brief budget template to facilitate your budget outline.
 Please note that the budget justification should be as detailed as possible, explaining the estimated costs for each portion of the project and its necessity for completion of the project.
 The Budget and Budget Justification are not included in the narrative page limit.

-Please submit a copy of your curriculum vitae or your COS Pivot Profile (COS Profile strongly encouraged).
+6. CV (2 pages) or COS Pivot Profile (unlimited): Submit a copy of your curriculum vitae or your COS Pivot Profile.
 Curriculum vitae are limited to two pages.
-If you choose to submit your COS Profile, please ensure that your Profile is up-to-date.
-Reviewers will use your completed COS Expertise Profile instead of a traditional curriculum vitae.
+If you choose to submit your Pivot Profile, please ensure that your Profile is up-to-date.
+Reviewers will use your completed Pivot Expertise Profile instead of a traditional curriculum vitae.
+This document should include activities most relevant to the proposed project and demonstrate expertise to carry out the proposed work.

 Research is broadly defined as all creative, critical, scholarly, and/or empirical activity that expands, clarifies, reorganizes, or develops knowledge or artistic perception.
 This definition of research includes the demonstration, implementation, application, and dissemination of research results and those grants designated as research by the granting agency.
 This definition of research does not include departmental curriculum development, faculty development (learning an established technique, a language, or a methodology; dissertation research), institutional research (studies related directly to the operation of the University), and public service and consulting activities.